chef/chef-workstation/docs-chef-io/content/workstation/chef-workstation-app.md

 {{< note >}}

 There is a known limitation where the profile settings in `~/.chef/credentials` are not parsed correctly, causing a request signing error to show up when you upload a cookbook.
-To overcome this issue, please copy your knife `config.rb` to `~/.chef`.
-This is a temporary workaround and a proper fix will be introduced soon.
+To overcome this issue, copy your knife `config.rb` to `~/.chef`.

 {{< /note >}}